Stabbath/L4D2-Trial/README.md

 ###Amount Of Carried Gear Is Less Limited
 In the game you are only allowed to carry at most 1 throwable, 1 small health item, 1 large health item, 1 side-arm, and 1 primary weapon.
 This doesn't make that much sense, so a possible feature will be the addition of a backpack of sorts, or some way of accessing alternate weapon sets, so that players can carry more of the gear that they find, though they will be punished by encumbrance.
+Note that players will be able to carry ammunition for weapons that they don't currently carry, which has an impact on other features!

 ###You Can Exchange Weapons And Ammo
 You can't drop your weapon naturally in the game unless you pick another one up.
 You also cannot trade ammo with allies or drop ammo.